BIO2030 : Methods in Biotechnology: Principles, Theory and Practice

-Lab practicals will provide students with intensive training in modern molecular biological methods centred around tools and techniques for DNA and protein isolation and characterisation.
+Lab practicals will provide students with intensive training in modern molecular biological methods centered around tools and techniques for DNA and protein isolation and characterisation.
 Students will be taken through a logically connected sequence of experiments on a biological system that will allow them to collect experimental data for presentation and analysis.
 This provides formative training, assessment and feedback, equipping students to carry out final year laboratory based research projects in module BIO3196, as well as increasing their practical and data processing skills.
 The practicals concentrate specifically on molecular biology and biochemistry tools and techniques, and introduce students to the rigour of scientific experiments and data interpretation.

 The module, along with others, provides students with the appropriate underpinning theoretical knowledge and practical skills for the final year biotechnological modules and projects offered by the School.

 Outline Of Syllabus

 This module introduces the technology currently used in the analysis and engineering of genes.
 It also introduces the principles of allied technologies (proteomics, transcriptomics, and cell culture) and exposes students to industry through a site visit to a biotech company and provides and an introduction to the use of a model-guided design for experimentation in biotechnology.

 1. How to clone a bacterial gene.